© 2026 Akshar Patel. All rights reserved.

 2 minutes

 Don’t accept it.
-React to it.
 Talk to it like a colleague, not a search engine.

 Vague feedback: